 As the public continues to demand better access to healthcare, patients want medical care to be available on their terms, meaning better locations and flexible hours.
 With retail centers in convenient locations, medical professionals have turned to these shopping centers to develop urgent care clinics, freestanding ER’s and medical practices.

-In addition to the convenient locations, former retail boxes generally have large parking fields that are an attractive buy for healthcare users and their patients.
+In addition to the convenient locations, former retail boxes generally have large parking fields that are an attractive buy for providers and their patients.
 Typically, many of the traditional medical facilities lack abundant parking which makes it tough for patients and makes going to see your healthcare provider a big ordeal.
-Vacant retail also provides excellent benefits to the healthcare providers.
-These locations typically have good visibility from the roadways, allowing for sort of “free marketing” to potential healthcare customers.
+Vacant retail also provides excellent exposure.
+These locations typically have good visibility from the roadways, allowing for sort of “free marketing” to potential customers.

 Thus, starting the revitalization of the healthcare sector.